 NOTE a: It’s up to the implementation of the MC Recording server to decrypt and re-encrypt before storing it to mass data storage.

-NOTE: Void

 10.2.4 Decryption of user media

-To decrypt a specific target user's service media for audit or discreet listening at a specific time 'T', the following process should be used for decryption of user media.
+To decrypt a specific target user's service media for replay or discreet listening at a specific time 'T', the following process should be used for decryption of user media by an authorized decryption entity.
 The controlling entity shall be either the KMS or a secured logging device.

-1. The auditor obtains the target user's key material and KMS certificate that was active at time 'T'.
-This could be performed, for example, using an Audit Client.
-An Audit Client is a Key Management Client with the special access privilege to request previously-issued user key material for existing clients.
-The provision of user key material by the KMS grants the auditor access to the user’s communication content.
+1. The authorized decryption entity obtains the target user's key material and KMS certificate that was active at time 'T'.
+The provision of user key material by the KMS grants the authorized decryption entity access to the user’s communication content.

-a.
-Any request made by the auditor shall be controlled and logged (to allow the audit action to be audited).
+Any request made by an authorized decryption entity shall be controlled and logged (to allow the replay action to be recorded).

-b.
-It is recommended that each release of key material be authorised by a secondary auditor (e.g. a double-lock mechanism).

-c.
-It is recommended that the number of requests from each auditor within a time-period be limited.
-It is also recommended that the total number of requests from all auditors within a time-period be limited.

-NOTE: The release of key material for a user at time 'T' only allows the auditor access to content for the defined 'key period' associated to time ‘T’.
-By limiting the total number of requests (e.g. to 0.1% of users), this limits the auditor’s access to communications.
+NOTE: The release of key material for a user at time 'T' only allows the authorized decryption entity access to content for the defined 'key period' associated to time ‘T’.
+By limiting the total number of requests (e.g. to 0.1% of users), this limits access to communications.
 These controls help to ensure that the granted access to user content is time-limited and proportionate.

-2. The auditor extracts the user events associated with the user at time 'T'.
+2. The authorized decryption entity extracts the user events associated with the user at time 'T'.

-3. The auditor extracts the MIKEY messages from the signalling events and use the audited user's KMS-supplied key material to decrypt the media encryption keys held within the MIKEY messages.
+3. The authorized decryption entity extracts the MIKEY messages from the signalling events and use the targeted user's KMS-supplied key material to decrypt the media encryption keys held within the MIKEY messages.

-4. The auditor is now able to associate media with user events and use the media encryption keys extracted from MIKEY message to decrypt the media.
+4. The authorized decryption entity is now able to associate media with user events and use the media encryption keys extracted from MIKEY message to decrypt the media.

+5. The decrypted media shall only be shared with an authorized replay user.

 *********************** START of 1st change *****************************